PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-10 00:44:39
+Last updated: 2024-04-10 00:45:12
-Random Quote: I keep making mistakes and not learning from them. - Cassie Howard
+Random Quote: A Mandalorian and a Jedi?
+They'll never see it coming. - Din Djarin